houbie/lessc/README.md

                     //standard lessc compiler options,
                     options {
-                        compress = true //Compress output by removing some whitespaces, default: false optimizationLevel = 1 //The lower the number, the fewer nodes created in the tree.
+                        compress = true //Compress output by removing some whitespaces, default: false optimizationLevel = 3 //The lower the number, the fewer nodes created in the tree.
                                               //Useful for debugging or if you need to access the individual nodes in the tree.
                                               //default: 1

-                        strictImports = false //Force evaluation of imports, default: false rootPath = '' //Set rootpath for URL rewriting in relative imports and URLs, default: '' relativeUrls = true //Re-write relative URLs to the base less file, default: true dumpLineNumbers = 'NONE' //Outputs filename and line numbers, possible values:
+                        strictImports = false //Force evaluation of imports, default: false rootPath = 'http://myCDN.com' //Set rootpath for URL rewriting in relative imports and URLs, default: '' relativeUrls = true //Re-write relative URLs to the base less file, default: true dumpLineNumbers = 'COMMENTS' //Outputs filename and line numbers, possible values:
                                                  // COMMENTS: output the debug info within comments.
                                                  // MEDIA_QUERY: outputs the information within a fake media query which is compatible with the SASS format.
                                                  // ALL: does both